Sam Brownback: LGBT issues

 In April 2011, Brownback began work on a Kansas government program to promote marriage, in part through grants to faith-based and secular social service organizations.
 In June 2011, the administration revised contract expectations for social work organizations to promote married mother-father families.
 It explained the change as benefiting children.

 In January 2012, Brownback did not include Kansas's sodomy law in a list of unenforced and outdated laws that the legislature should repeal.
 Gay rights advocates had asked his administration to recommend its repeal because the law has been unenforceable since the Supreme Court's Lawrence v.
 Texas decision in 2003.

 In February 2012, the Brownback administration supported a religious freedom bill that would have stopped cities, school districts, universities, and executive agencies from having nondiscrimination laws or policies that covered sexual orientation or gender identity.

 In 2013, after oral arguments in United States v.
 Windsor, the U.S. Supreme Court case striking down part of the Defense of Marriage Act, Brownback publicly reaffirmed his opposition to same-sex marriage.

 In 2014, the U.S. Supreme Court denied petitions to review several federal appellate decisions overturning state bans on same-sex marriage.
 The court's actions favored repeal of Kansas's ban on same-sex marriage because two of the appeals (Kitchen v.
 Herbert and Bishop v.
 Oklahoma) originated in the United States Court of Appeals for the Tenth Circuit, which includes Kansas.
 In response, Brownback defended Kansas's same-sex marriage ban as being supported by a majority of Kansas voters and criticized "activist judges" for "overruling" the people of Kansas.

 On February 10, 2015, Brownback issued an executive order rescinding protections for lesbian, gay, bisexual, and transgender state workers that was put into place by then-Gov. Kathleen Sebelius eight years previously.
-In the February 11, 2015, edition of The Daily Show, comedian Jon Stewart suggested that an internet campaign similar to the campaign for the neologism "santorum", which had lampooned former U.S. Senator Rick Santorum, could introduce a similarly sex-related neologism "brownbacking" in order to embarrass Brownback.
 The ACLU generally characterized his actions as being "religious freedom to discriminate."

 Stem cell research

 Brownback supports adult stem cell research and cord blood stem cells.
 Brownback appeared with three children adopted from in vitro fertilization clinics to coincide with a Senate debate over the Cord Blood Stem Cell Act of 2005 to show his support for the bill and adult stem cell research.
-The Religious Freedom Coalition refers to children conceived through the adopted in vitro process as "snowflake children."
-The term, as proponents explain, is an extension of the idea that the embryos are "frozen and unique," and in that way are similar to snowflakes.
-Brownback supports the use of cord blood stem cell research for research and treatment.
-He opposes the use of embryonic stem cells in research or treatments for human health conditions.